amosbatto/native-dics/README.md

 To install the dictionaries in SimiDic, first create a **`/ketanolab/dictionaries`** directory on the SD card in your Android device.
 If your Android device has been rooted, then you can create the directory at **`/sdcard/ketanolab/dictionaries`**.
 Then, download the **`.db`** files from https://github.com/amosbatto/native-dics/tree/main/simidic and copy those **.db** files into the **`/ketanolab/dictionaries`** directory on the SD card.

 The next time that SimiDic is started, it will automatically find the dictionaries and add them to the SimiDic interface.
+The dictionary files will be automatically transfered to the internal memory of the mobile device.

 ---